trinsic-id/v2-sdk/docs/examples/issue-send-chapi.md

 !!! note "Configure recommended wallet"

     Make sure to update the `recommendedHandlerOrigins` property to match your ecosystem, so that users will be offered to use your ecosysystem as digital wallet, although they can choose to use any wallet that supports CHAPI.

+### Run the demo

+Simlpy run `node index.js` and access the page at your configured port (example at http://localhost:3000)

 Enjoy! 👋